-I’m a philosopher interested in the theory of psychology, particularly of ecological psychology, in pragmatism, STS and the philosophy of cognitive science.
+I’m a philosopher interested in the theory of psychology, particularly ecological psychology, in pragmatism and the philosophy of cognitive science.
 I hold PhD degrees in both Philosophy and in Human Movement Sciences.
 In 2017 the Research Foundation Flanders (FWO) awarded my work with a postdoctoral fellowship.

-I’ve taught several courses in philosophy of mind and action to students of philosophy and of science and have been involved in supervising students at graduate and undergraduate levels.
+I’ve taught several courses on philosophy and psychology to students from various academic disciplines and have been involved in supervising students at graduate and undergraduate levels.

 I’m happy to announce that a paper detailing my take on an ecological approach to psychology was recently published in Perspectives on Psychological Science (freely available here).